MaksymilianCzadowski/Project-React-B3/README.md

 Create a mobile application inspired by Motus a game show, but on a particular theme

 ## Features
+###19/12/22
 - register / login
+- the game
 - get from an api a list of words (on a Marvel, Harry Potter, Disney theme, ...)
+- progress tracking (statistics)

+###09/01/23
 - save your score in a database
-- progress tracking (statistics)
+- daily notification to make the word of the day
 - implement Tusmo's sounds (when launching the application, during the game, ...)
-- daily notification to make the word of the day
+- the front